ggoggam/CS1470-Final-Project-J5/README.md

 The model takes user input via iOS app.
 The code is provided in the repository as well.

 # How to setup your environment
 We use utilities from magenta to process the dataset.
-Magenta has some compatilbility issues with the most recent versions of TensorFlow, so we recommend setting up the development environment in the following way from your chosen directory:
+Magenta has some compatilbility issues with the most recent versions of Tensorflow, so we recommend setting up the development environment in the following way from your chosen directory:
 ```
 # Windows
 py -m venv <path-to-virtual-environment>